StokicDusan/StokicDusan/README.md

 I'm a Telecommunications and Information Technologies Engineer from Serbia.
 I Graduated from the [School of electrical engineering](https://www.etf.bg.ac.rs/en#gsc.tab=0) in Belgrade and love open source.
 I mainly code in Python and Java, but I am always learning.
-I am currently working on a couple of personal projects, including [IEEE-802.3av](https://github.com/StokicDusan/IEEE-802.3av), which is a simulation of IEEE 802.3av network in Python.
+I am currently working on a couple of personal projects.

 <img src="https://github.com/StokicDusan/StokicDusan/blob/main/assets/AS002550_06.gif" alt="side Image" align="right" width="200" height="auto" />